FurryCoders/FALocalRepo/README.md

 _Note:_ all the commands except `help` will create and initialise the database if it is not present in the folder

-_Note:_ only one instance of the program is allowed at any given time
+_Note:_ only one instance of the program is allowed at any given time when performing download operations

+_Note:_ only one connection to a database is allowed at any given time, if the database is opened in other processes, the program will close with an error

-_Note_: the program will not operate if the version of the database does not match the major or minor version of the `falocalrepo-database` module.
-Patch version differences are allowed but will still trigger a warning.
+_Note_: the program will not operate if the version of the database does not match the version of the `falocalrepo-database` module.
+Only `database info` and `database upgrade` commands can be run if the database is not up to date.

 When the database is first initialised, it defaults the submissions files folder to `FA.files`.
 This value can be changed using the [`config` command](#configuration).